 Many organizations still rely on spreadsheets and paper forms for complex tasks.
 But this leads to employees wasting time on things like filling out paperwork and chasing signatures.

 Organizations engaged in BPM leverage automation tools to map out their processes and streamline manual tasks, freeing up employees to focus on more meaningful work.
+Workflow automation focuses on a single workflow while BPM looks at the bigger picture.

 As an example, consider Activ8 Solar Energies.